saulpierotti/markdown_notebook/LB1_B_EC.md

 * This delete model has different transitions in different positions, so I can include a position-specific gap penalty!
 * In my insert model I cannot do this, since I have loops for long insertions in the same I state
 	* This makes sense since The insertion only matters where it starts and how long it is
-	* For delitions it matters which residues are missing from the family profile!
+	* For deletions it matters which residues are missing from the family profile!
 * As a final refinement, I can include transitions between delete and insert states
 	* They are quite unlikely and usually they do not affect much the alignment
 	* These are $D_i$ to $I_i$ and $I_i$ to $D_{i+1}$